 - Boil the eggs

 - Put some olive oil into a pan and heat.
-Add the beef and fry until brown.
+Add the onions and garlic and fry till soft.

-- Add the beef, raisins, cumin, paprika and wine into the onion mixture.
+- Add the beef and cumin into the meat mixture.

 - Stir well and add salt and pepper to taste.